Insurance Billing 101 for therapists in private practice

 - Make sure you either print a copy of your sent claim or have a way to access the claim in your system.

-So, your claim is sent.
+So now you know the logistics of how to bill insurance for therapy and your claim is sent.
 How long it takes to process depends largely on the insurance company.
 In general, though, clean electronic claims are turned around pretty quickly.
 But how do you know you got paid?

 When a claim is paid, you will either get a paper check or an electronic transfer of funds.
 Either way, you will receive some kind of documentation either in the form of an Explanation of Benefits or what is called a Remittance Advice.
 This document informs you of the claims status and how much was paid.

-If you do your own billing, you should have a way to track claims that are submitted and their status.
+If you do your own therapy billing, you should have a way to track claims that are submitted and their status.
 If your biller does this for you, you should have access to that information and a way to provide oversight.
 It is, after all, your practice and your money.

-If you use a billing system, you may have a way to track claims.
+If you use a therapy billing system, you may have a way to track claims.
 If not, you will have to devise a system for tracking them.
 Ideally, you want a system that submits and tracks your claims.
 TheraPlatform does both.

 What can you do?
 First thing, stay calm.
 Getting upset won’t fix anything.
 Next, pull your claims information.
 Is it accurate?
 If not, you may have to refile.
 If so, it might mean a call to the insurance company.
 You should see a claims number on your Explanation of Benefits.